sritaj/learn_graphql/README.md

 3. Create Account at [ApolloGrapgQL](https://studio.apollographql.com/login?from=%2F) - To execute the Queries (required in all projects)

-4. Create Account at [Heroku](https://dashboard.heroku.com/) - To host PostgreSQL in cloud Server and connect to the local App using **Prisma** for integration (required in "blog-app" project)
+4. Create Account at [Heroku](https://dashboard.heroku.com/) - To host PostgreSQL in cloud Server and connect to the local App using **Prisma** for integration (required in "blog-app" and "graphql_basics" project)

 5. [Prisma](https://www.npmjs.com/package/prisma) - ORM app to connect the Application with the Database and generating the models(db tables) and queries to retrieve info